Hajar Mountains: Structures

 The high topography is around two major culminations: Jabal Akhdar and Saih Hatat, which are large scale anticlines.
 The Saih Hatat culmination contains eclogite in the northeast at As Sifah.
 These rocks were subducted to about 80 km (50 mi) depth into the mantle, and then exhumed back to the surface.
 This exhumation event created possibly the largest megasheath fold on Earth, the Wadi Mayh megasheath fold.
 The common view is that these eclogites were originally basic volcanic rocks within the leading edge of the continental crust of the Arabian Plate.
 This leading edge was then subducted by a NE-dipping subduction zone.
 However, some geologists have interpreted that these eclogites were subducted through a SW-dipping subduction zone.

 The two culminations are separated by the Semail Gap.
 This is a prominent linear structure, trending NNE—SSW.
 However, it is still debated as to what this structure is.
 Different geologists claim that it is a left-lateral (sinistral) strike-slip fault, a normal fault, a lateral ramp, a monocline due to a blind thrust, or a fault with multiple phases of deformation.

+There is some debate over whether the topography of the Hajar Mountains is due to thin or thick-skinned tectonics (if basement rocks were faulted during collision to create uplift due to thrust faults).
+Recent Bouguer gravity and magnetotelluric geophysical data suggest deep basement faults that have been activated as thrust faults during the collisional event that obducted the Semail Ophiolite.
+This has resulted in a much shallower depth to basement in the Hajar Mountains and a deeper depth to basement in the foreland basin to the west.
+This has implications on economic geology such as the mining for precious minerals and the extraction of oil and gas.